 Features of An Atypical Union

 The nuclear family can be officially registered or exist in such a form as cohabitation.
-Often a person throughout his life is a member of at least two nuclear families: as a child in the family where he was born and as a parent in a family created independently.
-If a couple divorces and then begins a new relationship with other partners, and the children from the first marriage do not live with them, then this is considered a third nuclear family, etc.
+Often a person throughout his life is a member of at least two atomic families: as a child in the family where he was born and as a parent in a family created independently.

-You just need to know an important point, because the nuclear family does not exclude communication with other relatives.
-The main factor (principle) is living separately with your wife / husband and children.
-Members of such a union can still communicate with their parents, distant relatives, meet on holidays and spend time together.
+You need to know an essential point because the nuclear family does not exclude communication with other relatives.
+The main factor (principle) is living separately with your wife/husband and children.
+Members of such a union can still communicate with their parents, distant relatives, meet on holidays, and spend time together.

 Nuclear Family: The Emergence of The Term

-This type of family relationship, as the nuclear family, has actually existed for a long time, although it seems modern.
+This type of family relationship, as the nuclear family, has existed for a long time, although it seems modern.
 The idea of such a family was first put forward by Pope Gregory I, who ruled in 590-604.
-In the Roman Empire, an atypical union began to form in the years 400–800, and was the main economic (social) unit.
+In the Roman Empire, an atypical union began to form 400–800 and was the central economic (social) unit.
 At the same time, family relationships of this type were encountered in various strata of the population.

-In USA, until the end of the 19th century, the nuclear family was also observed in society, although it was not too widespread.
-At that time, she was considered an act of the fall of her husband and wife, their lack of moral principles.
+In the USA, until the end of the 19th Century, the nuclear family was also observed in society, although it was not too widespread.
+At that time, it was considered an act of the fall of her husband and wife, their lack of moral principles.